fnplus/project-guidelines/README.md

   - Changelog (For letting others know about the progress, leave some time for that at the end of each Garage)

 - Code (progress) should be commited regulary.
-At the end of each Garage (even if it is not finished)

 ## Should have